rabbitmq/rabbitmq-website/site/logging.md

 Supported log levels ca be found in the [example rabbitmq.conf file](https://github.com/rabbitmq/rabbitmq-server/blob/v3.9.x/deps/rabbit/docs/rabbitmq.conf.example).

-Logging to a file can be disabled with
+Logging to a file can be deactivated with

 <pre class="lang-ini">
 log.file = false